Samran10/ds_CA/README.md

 Photon Pun 2
 C#

+# Unity

+# Photon
+Photon Engine is simply a game engine which spends significant time in multiplayer game expansion.
+It's a progression of items, software, innovation, and systems networking parts which leads to extraordinary speed, execution, and more to online play.

+With a tremendous network frequently adding up around 20,000,000 internt based online clients, the Photon Engine is incredible for multiplayer game expansion.
+Photon Engine functions admirably with Unity, as well, manufacturing all the strategies in which to produce games to a much more extensive way.

 # Abstract
 The main aim of this work is to develop a distributed system, in this case a First Person Shooter 3D Game utilizing the Unity and Photon (Pun) Engines.
 The purpose is to glance at how a First Person Shooter game can be developed into a functionable distributed system.
 Carrying all this forward, I was able to develop the 3D game environment to control different types of components, C# was utilised for handling the scripting in my system.